zchee/vim-equinusocio-material/README.md

     \ }
 ```

-## why prefer this theme instead of the official one
+## why prefer this one instead of the official material vim theme

 That one is too ugly.